JerShipman/ColorTool/README.md

 * CMYK to Hex
     * CMYK(C: Int, M:Int, Y:Int, K:Int) ->Hex(String)

-    *More options coming soon and features*
+    *More options and features coming soon*

     ColorTool has built in error management to ensure a user is within the correct bounds.
 If the parameters are not valid it will print the error to the console.